8ctopus/php-sandbox/README.md

 For other IDEs, set the Xdebug debugging port to 9001.

-To troubleshoot debugger issues, check the `xdebug.log` file.
+To troubleshoot debugger issues, check the `log\xdebug.log` file.

 ## Xdebug profiling